HuolalaTech/page-spy/packages/page-spy-plugin-rrweb/README.md

 [![SDK version][npm-image]][npm-url]
 [![SDK size][minified-image]][minified-url]

-> Use `rrweb` under the hood, record the DOM mutation within PageSpy (only be available in browser environment).
+> Use `rrweb` under the hood, record the DOM mutation within PageSpy, only be available in browser environment.

 ## Definition